open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

                     "tokens": [ { "value": "Who is the author of war and peace?" } ] }
                 }
+              },
+              "dialogHistory": [
+                { .. utterance dialog event N-2 .. },
+                { .. utterance dialog event N-1 .. },
+                { .. utterance dialog event N } .. }
+              ]
             }
           }
-          }
         ]
       }
     }

-##### Figure 18.
+##### Figure 19.
 Use case #3.
 Asking a site or assistant to recommend one or more assistants that can help with a certain task.

-Finally, Figure 18 shows use case #3 where a discovery agent is being asked to recommend some other agent to service a specific request.
+Finally, Figure 19 shows use case #3 where a discovery agent is being asked to recommend some other agent to service a specific request.
 The returned _proposeAssitant_ event should contain the manifests of any recommended assistants for the task.

 Assitants can recommend themselves or other agents for a task.
 In this example the parameter _recommendScope_ has the value "external" which indicates that the assistant is not being invited to recommend itself for the task.
 If this parameter was omittied or set to the value "all" then the discovery assistant is being invited to recommend either itself or another agent.

 The optional _to_ object can be used to indicate which agent is the intended recipient of the event.
 If absent then all recipients should consider the request directed at them, for example multiple assistants could be simulataneously asked to make recommendations.

-!!
-As with the invite event, there is no requirement for a _SpeakerUri_ on a _findManifest_ event.
+As with the invite event, there is no requirement for a _speakerUri_ on a _findManifest_ event.
 If one is provided then it up to the receiving agent to decide how to take it into account.

 See section 1.16 for more information on _proposeAssistant_ event behaviors.